section-engineering-education/engineering-education/content/articles/astradb-nodejs/index.md

-One of the popular distributed, NoSQL database management systems is without a doubt, Apache Cassandra.
+One of the popular distributed NoSQL database management systems is, without a doubt, Apache Cassandra.
 It guarantees scalability and reliability at scale across its infrastructure via partitioning and replication.
-However, this form of cloud-native development is normally slow and complex.
-Astra DB is a zero-config serverless database that abstracts the Apache Cassandra cloud-native services seamlessly for database and streaming operations.
+However, this form of cloud-native development usually is slow and complex.
+Astra DB is a zero-config serverless database that seamlessly abstracts the Apache Cassandra cloud-native services for database and streaming operations.

 This article explains the fundamentals of Apache Cassandra and Astra DB.
-We will perform CRUD operations on a blog database using Node.js and Datastax's document API.
-We will create tables, read database records, perform updates, and deletions.
+Then, we will perform CRUD operations on a blog database using Node.js and Datastax's document API.
+We will create tables, read database records, perform updates and deletions.

 ### Prerequisites
 1. You'll need an [Astra DB](https://www.datastax.com/products/datastax-astra) account for the database.